xISSAx/Alpha-Co-Vision/README.md

 - `OpenAI (optional)`

 ## ⬆️ Recent Updates
+- Added an experimental feature that allows you to see responses directly on the video display.
+Recommended: Use ```main2exp.py```
 - Reduced repetition: By maintaining a list of previous responses and checking the similarity between new responses and past responses, the bot is less likely to repeat itself, resulting in a more engaging and natural conversation.
 - Improved conversation quality: The updated prompt with more examples and clearer instructions helps the model understand the task better, leading to more relevant and context-aware responses.
 - Mirrored video display: Flipping the frame horizontally provides a mirrored display for the user, making it more comfortable for them to view their own video feed without affecting the input to the model.